-Studies similar to those conducted for the Arkansas and Rio Grande are currently underway for the entire state.
-As of May 2013 only the survey portion of the study has been completed.
-Final conclusions have yet to be published, but preliminary survey results offer much insight into the impacts of the 2012 drought to the agriculture sector.
-A statewide survey was made available online and distributed to various stakeholder groups.
+The analysis compiled by Pritchett et al., 2014 presents a comprehensive evaluation of the 2012 drought and the continued economical and societal impacts relating to the agriculture sector throughout Colorado.
+The study incorporated a detailed survey that was made available online and distributed to various stakeholder groups.
 The survey opened in December of 2012, closed in March 2013, and focused on impacts to production, managerial response, and local community impacts.
-533 surveys were completed with 412 revealing their location with zip codes, covering roughly 4.4 million acres of agricultural land (Pritchett et al., 2013).
+533 surveys were completed with 412 revealing their location with zip codes, covering roughly 4.4 million acres of agricultural land.
+Final conclusions of the study provide valuable insight into the impacts of the 2012 drought to the agriculture sector including insight for approaching future drought mitigation practices (Pritchett et al., 2013).